Whiley/RFCs/text/0000-generics.md

 ### Type abstraction

-We propose taht all functions and methods _may_ have a set of type parameters in addition to their value parameters.
+We propose that all functions and methods _may_ have a set of type parameters in addition to their value parameters.
 These are defined between pointy brackets and no kinds are given.
 I.e. a function `foo` taking two generic parameters and then a value parameter for each will be written as

 ~~~~~
 function foo<T,P>(T paramOne, P paramTwo) -> (T ret):